Consumer edition active

 GET THE QUICK FACTS

-Necrotizing enterocolitis is injury to the inner surface of the intestine.
-This disorder occurs most often in newborns who are premature and/or seriously ill.
+Necrotizing enterocolitis is injury to the inner lining of the intestine.
+This disorder occurs most often in newborns who are preterm, seriously ill, or both.

-• The abdomen may be swollen, stools may be bloody, and the newborn may vomit a greenish yellow, or rust-colored, fluid and appear very sick and sluggish.
+• The abdomen may be swollen, stools may be bloody, and the newborn may vomit a green or yellow fluid and appear very sick and sluggish.

 • The diagnosis is confirmed by abdominal x-rays.